openfoodfacts/robotoff/doc/introduction/architecture.md

 Robotoff also depends on the following services:

-- a single node Elasticsearch instance, used to:
-  - infer the product category from the product name, using an improved string matching algorithm. [^predict_category] (used in conjunction with ML detection)
-  - index all logos to run ANN search for automatic logo classification [^logos]
+- a single node Elasticsearch instance, used to index all logos to run ANN search for automatic logo classification [^logos]
 - a Triton instance, used to serve object detection models (nutriscore, nutrition-table, universal-logo-detector) [^robotoff_ml].
-- a Tensorflow Serving instance, used to serve the category detection model.
-We're going to get rid of Tensorflow Serving once a new categorizer is trained. [^robotoff_ml]
-- [robotoff-ann](https://github.com/openfoodfacts/robotoff-ann/) which uses an approximate KNN approach to predict logo label
 - MongoDB, to fetch the product latest version without querying Product Opener API.

-[^predict_category]: see `robotoff.prediction.category.matcher`

 [^robotoff_ml]: see `docker/ml.yml`